neo4j/neo4j-python-driver-rust-ext/README.md

 You don't have to change your code but can use the driver as you normally would.
 This package will install the driver as its dependency and then inject itself in a place where the driver can find it and pick it up.

+N.B., since the driver is a simple Python dependency of this package, you can also manually install/specify both packages at the same time without issues.
+However, make sure the versions match if you do so or leave the version of one of the two unspecified to let the package manager pick a compatible version for you (resolution might be slow, however).

 If you experience issues with the driver, consider troubleshooting without the Rust extension first.
 For that, simply make sure you haven't installed `neo4j-rust-ext` but *only* `neo4j`.